Dean John A. Knauss Marine Policy Fellowship

 The Sea Grant Knauss Fellowship provides a unique educational and professional experience to graduate students who have an interest in ocean, coastal and Great Lakes resources and in the national policy decisions affecting those resources.
 The Fellowship, named after one of Sea Grant’s founders, former NOAA Administrator, John A. Knauss, matches highly qualified graduate students with “hosts” in the legislative and executive branch of government located in the Washington, D.C. area, for a one year paid fellowship.
 To learn more, please visit the John A. Knauss Marine Policy Fellowship Program on the web.

-The application period for the 2020 fellowship is closed.
+The application period for the 2021 fellowship is open!

-Creating your Application: Download and carefully read the 2020 Knauss Fellowship Federal Funding Opportunity (NOAA-OAR-SG-2020-2005911), which contains information about eligibility, required application content and format, and applicant review criteria.
+Creating your Application: Download and carefully read the 2021 Knauss Fellowship Federal Funding Opportunity (NOAA-OAR-SG-2021-2006204), which contains information about eligibility, required application content and format, and applicant review criteria.

 Please notify Kathy Villarreal at 207-581-1435 as soon as you have decided to apply, so we can track the applications coming in, start a file for your materials, and answer questions about the application process.